Lukas-Bohez/project-one/frontend/articles/2025-ai-job-losses.md

 ## Your Boss Loves AI (And Hates You)

-Corporate America isn't mourning these job losses—they're celebrating them.
+Corporate America isn't mourning these job lossesthey're celebrating them.
 Why pay a human $50,000 annually when an AI system costs $5,000 to implement and never takes sick days?

 **CEO Quotes from 2025 Earnings Calls:**
 - "AI has increased our productivity by 340% while reducing costs by 67%" - TechCorp CEO